 1.2 Deliberations

-A key issue that emerged early on in the Group’s discussion was the agreement that their recommendation should bear in mind that the main purpose of translated and/or transliterated data (transformed data) is to allow those not familiar with the original script of a contact information entry, to contact the registrant.
+A key issue that emerged early on in the Working Group’s discussion was the agreement that their recommendation should bear in mind that the main purpose of translated and/or transliterated data (transformed data) is to allow those not familiar with the original script of a contact information entry, to contact the registrant.
 This means that the accuracy of contact information data that are entered and displayed is paramount.

 The Working Group has been very through in its analysis of the various arguments in favour and opposing the recommendation of mandatory translation/transliteration of contact information data – as can be seen below and also in Section 5 of this Initial Report.
-Once this Initial Report is open to Public Comment, the WG members strongly encourage the Community to provide additional arguments in favour/opposing mandatory transformation of contact information data further to facilitate the WG’s consensus-building process.
+Once this Initial Report is open to Public Comment, the Working Group members strongly encourage the Community to provide additional arguments in favour/opposing mandatory transformation of contact information data further to facilitate the Working Group’s consensus-building process.
+Regardless of which side public comment contributions may take, the Working Group would like to request that contributing parties also reflect on the second Charter question.
+The Community is therefore also encouraged to submit its views on who they believe should decide – and why – who carries the financial burden if the Working Group was to recommend mandatory translation/transformation of contact data in its Final Report.

 1.2.1 Working Group’s arguments supporting mandatory transformation of contact information in all generic top-level domains